Orthodontic Blog & Patient Resources

-A permanent retainer on the bottom teeth is a thin metal wire bonded to the back of your lower front teeth, typically the six teeth from canine to canine.
+A bottom permanent retainer is a thin metal wire bonded to the back of your lower front teeth, typically the six teeth from canine to canine.
 It stays in place 24/7, doesn’t need to be removed for eating or sleeping, and prevents the teeth most likely to shift after braces from doing so.

 Orthodontists place permanent retainers on the bottom arch more often than the top arch, for a specific reason: lower front teeth are biologically the most likely to crowd or rotate back after orthodontic treatment.
 A bonded wire on the lower six gives those teeth a passive barrier that doesn’t depend on patient compliance to work.